vipi-n/swe-101/hld/hld.md

 3. Safety: Once a log entry is committed (majority ack), it's permanent.
 ```

+Operational notes:
+- Leader handles client writes; followers replicate log entries.
+- If leader fails, election timeout triggers re-election.
+- Split-brain is prevented by term/vote rules and majority quorum.
+- In interviews, highlight quorum requirement and write availability trade-off.

 #### Paxos

 Theoretical foundation for consensus.
 Complex.
 Used by Google Chubby.

+Interview framing:
+- Mention Paxos as foundation and Raft as easier to implement/explain.
+- Most production answers can focus on Raft unless explicitly asked for Paxos details.

 ### Gossip Protocol